Welcome to today's edition of the Rush 24-7 podcast.

 I am not one of those.

-I am well aware, even if this is a satire piece, even if this is a hoax, all good comedy has a fundamental requirement for it to be funny.
+I am well aware, even if this is a satire piece, even if this is a hoax, all good comedy has a fundamental requirement for it to be funny, and that is called truth.

-How many of you think it's entirely how many of you think it may actually be happening?
+How many of you think it may actually be happening?

 See, that's the point.

-Everybody here's nodding their head, yes.
+Everybody here is nodding their head yes.

 This kind of thing is already happening in the United States with demands of other cultures who come here demanding that we make changes to accommodate them.

-And if this isn't really happening in Germany, yet it will, you look at the Mohammed cartoon photo snafus and this kind of thing, This kind of thing will happen.
+You look at the Muhammad cartoon, photo snafus, and this kind of this kind of thing will happen.

 We also believe an Oktoberfest might also offend all the Muslim refugees coming from Syria, Iraq, Afghanistan.